dhilst/small/README.md

 * `nil` : Has no constructors, it is the return type of some built-in functions as `puts`
 * `a -> b` : A function type receive `a` type  and returning `b` type
-* `forall a . a -> b` : An universally quantified function, receiving
+* `forall a . a -> b` : An universaly quantified function, receiving
   any `a` and returning a fixed `b` (see [Universal quantification / Let polymorphism](#Universal-quantification-/-Let-polymorphism)